DecentricCorp/multichain-node/Readme.md

 A native Javascript client built for Multichain and Bitcoin
 ---------------------------------------------------
+Note: Experimental update to support up to 2.0 Alpha 5

 Note: The current version is compatible with Multichain 1.0.x.
 For previous versions of Multichain that may be incompatible, see [Releases](https://github.com/scoin/multichain-node/releases).